MedFredjElghoul/rep-api/README.md

 # rep-api
-This Project is an Api that give the user the possibility of contacting your legislator representative by providing an adresse
+This Project is an Api that give the user the possibility of contacting your legislator representative by providing an address

 ## Endpoint list :
 - /all get the list of all the 535 congresse members (The 435 members of the House of Representatives & the 100 Senators )